 Each year, more Americans become paddlesport enthusiasts.
-Whether you use your canoe or kayak for exercise, sport, recreation, transportation or business, chances are good that you have invested money into this leisurely pastime.
+Whether you use your canoe or kayak for exercise, sport, recreation, transportation, or business, chances are good that you have invested money in this leisurely pastime.

 You can take steps to protect your property and your finances by ensuring that you have coverage in place in the event of an accident, theft or property damage.

 You can use this independent agent matching tool to find the best insurance solution in your area.
 Provide some detail about what you're looking for, and the tool will recommend the best agents for you.
 Any information you provide will be sent only to the agent you pick.

 Canoe and Kayak Accident Statistics

 Now that you’ve started thinking about insurance for your canoe or kayak, you could use a clearer idea of some of the risks you might face out on the water.

 These statistics for 2019 from the US Coast Guard will help you understand why it might be important to consider purchasing an insurance policy specific to your type of watercraft:

 - There was a total of 236 reported canoe and kayak accidents in the US.

 - These accidents resulted in 116 injuries and 134 deaths.